 These numbers emphasize the importance of a culture of safety and promoting safe driving practices among drivers.

-Here are the key takeaways and lessons from the webinar and how fleets can increase fleet safety:
+Let’s explore the key takeaways and lessons from the fleet safety webinar and how fleets can increase fleet safety.

 1. Establish a culture of safety